prebid/prebid.github.io/prebid/native-implementation.md

     padding: 4px;
 }
 ```
-## 5. Implementing AdUnit-Defined Creative
+### 4.2 Implementing AdUnit-Defined Template

-In this scenario, the body of the native creative is managed within the Prebid.js AdUnit and includes special Prebid.js macros.
+In this scenario, the body of the native creative template is managed within the Prebid.js AdUnit and includes special Prebid.js macros.

-### Prebid.js AdUnit Setup
+#### Prebid.js AdUnit Setup

 When the Native AdUnit is defined in the page:

 - Declare `sendTargetingKeys: false` in the native Object.
 This will prevent Prebid.js from sending all the native-related ad server targeting variables.
 - Define the adTemplate as an escaped ES5 string using Prebid.js ##macros##.
 (See the appendix for an exhaustive list of assets and macros.)
 Note that this approach only affects the HTML body.
-Any CSS definitions need to be defined in the body with
+Any CSS definitions need to be defined in the body of the template or in the AdServer.

 Example AdUnit:
 ```